 A simple sanding tool, the manual sanding block is the only sander that doesn’t require power to work.
 However, while the concept is easy, it’s also the most gruesome and tiresome to use.

-Rather than relying on electricity, sanding blocks will need you to do it manually by using a wide variety of hand sanders where you can attach sandpaper.
+Rather than relying on electricity, sanding blocks will need you to do it manually by using a wide variety of hand sanders which you can attach sandpaper.
 Using a grip can also make manual sanding blocks more effective.

 If you’re going to be sanding a few cabinets or some new walls, then a manual sanding block will work just fine.